Recognize and synthesize speech

 Note: Opening the terminal in Visual Studio Code will automatically activate the Python environment.
 You may need to enable running scripts on your system.

-Install the Azure AI Language Text Analytics SDK package and other required packages by running the following command:
+5. Install the Azure AI Speech SDK package and other required packages by running the following command:

-In the Explorer pane, in the voice-mail folder, select the .env file to open it.
-Then update the configuration values to include the key and region for your Foundry project.
+6. In the Explorer pane, in the voice-mail folder, select the .env file to open it.
+Then update the configuration values to reflect the Cognitive Services endpoint for your Foundry resource.

 Save the modified configuration file.